Getting cold because you’re seeing error code 270 from your Lennox® furnace?

 Here’s how a furnace ignitor works:

-- Thermostat begins call for heat.
+- Thermostat starts call for heat.

 - Furnace ignitor and blower become energized.